IntroCSCI/colorvisionproject-Arthur4017/README.md

 !!!Replace with a summary and examples of how multiple variables have been used with a variety of data types and why they have been used effectively and appropriately!!!

+I used multiple strings to identfy the characters within the hex number that was supposed to be input.
+Then I converted those strings into hex values and stored those hex values into an integer variable.
+I also decided to use the size_t data type based on how it is applied in an assignment because that seemed like it would make my work easier at the time.

 ### Console Input and Output

 !!!Replace with a summary and examples of how input and output have been used effectively and appropriately!!!

+The user enters in a value in the format #rrggbb.

 ### Decisions

 !!!Replace with a summary and examples of how multiple decision constructs have been used effectively and appropriately!!!

+The primary decision construct determines if there is a value of the format #rrggbb.
+A secondary if statement identifies whether or not the value read into the program is a hex value.

 ### Iteration

 !!!Replace with a summary and examples of how iteration has been used effectively and appropriately!!!

+The program uses multiple loops to iterate through an array and a vector.

 ### File Input and Output

 !!!Replace with a summary and examples of how input and/or output of files have been used effectively and appropriately!!!

+There is code written for opening a file and reading from the file but I decided to focus my efforts on the user interaction for the deliverable so that code is ultimately untested.
+The program should be able to open a css file and read in any value of the format #rrggbb.

 ### Arrays/Vectors